InnaHyrych/Clonown_Community-/README.md

 The Navigation menu contains a search field for easy assistance in searching the content on the website.
 (This functionality is still under development)

+For the title and navbar font I tried to do a transparent background but due to the photo being used I wasnt happy with the result, so I decided to go with a bright font and use a dark outline to give a better contracting effect against the image, below is how I achieved this result.

+h1, h2 {

+    font-family: 'Playfair Display', sans-serif;
+    letter-spacing: 2px;
+    text-transform: capitalize;

+    /*make white color with black border for main header to make contrast with background*/

+    color: whitesmoke;
+    text-shadow:
+    -1px -1px 0 #0f0e0e,
+    1px -1px 0 #0f0e0e,
+    -1px 1px 0 #0f0e0e,
+    1px 1px 0 #0f0e0e;

+}

+When the mouse moves over the URLs, I wanted the font size to slighly increate to make the controls more obvious for users so I used a CSS pseudo-class as per below:

+#nav-menu li:hover {

+    transform: scale(1.2);

+}

 ![Nav bar example](assets/images/readme-images/Navbar.jpg)

 **Landing Page**